Code it once. Clyr codes it forever

 Rules you control

-Build rules from conditions like vendor, amount, and card, and set the coding they apply: GL account, project, property, customer, department, or cost code.
-Rules run the moment a transaction lands.
+Match on vendor, amount, or card, and set the coding that follows: GL account, project, property, customer, department, or cost code.

 AI that learns your ledger